 The metrics backend on the monitored servers is responsible for the temporary storage of

-retention policies, which are configured with the
+policies, which are configured with the

 The default retention policies define a cap on disk space usage, which in turn determines the amount of metric history retained.
-If the PingDataMetrics server is stopped for a period of time, the monitored servers should be configured to retain enough metrics history to prevent gaps in data when the PingDataMetrics server restarts.
+If the PingDataMetrics Server is stopped for a period of time, the monitored servers should be configured to retain enough metrics history to prevent gaps in data when the PingDataMetrics Server restarts.
 The amount of disk space required for metrics history might also depend on the monitored server's Stats Collector Plugin settings.
 In general, 500MB is enough to retain an eight-hour span of metrics history.

 The value of the